microsoft/BuildTourHack/stories/2/211_Centennial.md

-# Task 2.1.1 - Add Centennial support in Visual Studio
+# Task 2.1.1 - Add Centennial Support using Visual Studio 2017

 This task will guide you through the process of converting a Win32 Desktop app to a UWP App using Visual Studio 2017.